QubesOS/qubes-doc/introduction/privacy.md

 statistics](/statistics/) and for incident response.

-The data is retained for up to three months so that we can re-calculate the previous two month's statistics in case anything goes wrong.
+The data is retained for up to three months so that we can re-calculate the previous two months' statistics in case anything goes wrong.
 After that, the data is deleted.
 We never sell the data to anyone or share it with any third party.

 If you would like to hide your IP address from us, we strongly encourage it and are happy to help you do so!
-Simply choose the Whonix option to route all of your updates over Tor [when installing Qubes OS](/doc/installation-guide/).
+Simply choose the Whonix option to route all of your updates over Tor when [installing Qubes OS](/doc/installation-guide/).

 ## Onion Services